lpurdy01/crypto-knowledge-map/notes/How_to_Keep_Up_With_Change.md

 1["How Do Cryptocurrencies Change"]-->0{"How to Keep Up With Change"}
-0{"How to Keep Up With Change"}-->2["How Etherium Can Change"] 0{"How to Keep Up With Change"}-->3["What is the Lightning Network"]
+0{"How to Keep Up With Change"}-->2["How Etherium Can Change"] 0{"How to Keep Up With Change"}-->3["What is the Lightning Network"] click 1 "../How_Do_Cryptocurrencies_Change" "How Do Cryptocurrencies Change" click 2 "../How_Etherium_Can_Change" "How Etherium Can Change" click 3 "../What_is_the_Lightning_Network" "What is the Lightning Network"
 ```